 What Are Gridlines in Excel?

-Excel uses vertical and horizontal gray lines to differentiate between cells in an organized way so that we can easily understand cells, navigate through cells, and can relate the data between cells, those lines are called gridlines.
+Excel uses vertical and horizontal gray lines to differentiate between cells in an organized way so that we can easily understand cells, navigate through cells, and relate the data between cells, those lines are called gridlines.
 Look at the image below to understand gridlines.

 1. Changing Fill Color to Hide Some Selected Gridlines in Worksheet